hturner/pkg-dev-ctv/proposal.md

  attached packages, `session_info()` aims to highlight the key details for these packages, including where packages were installed from.
 However, the order of loading is lost as the packages are recorded alphabetically.
+ - `r pkg("diffify")` facilitates comparison between different versions of CRAN packages, reporting changes in the NEWS, dependencies, namespace or functions.
  - `r pkg("pacs")` provides various utilities for managing packages, including `pac_timemachine()` to get the package version at a certain date, functions to compare the DESCRIPTION or NAMESPACE across versions, and `pac_deps_heavy()`